symsoft/ecc-api-guide/README.md

 The Enterprise Communications Cloud (ECC) is a platform from Symsoft AB that provides Mobile Subscription as a Service.

-The ECC REST API enables you to manage the subscriptions and theirs mobile connectivity.
+The ECC REST API enables you to manage the subscriptions and its capabilities on mobile networks.

 ---